How to Maximize Your Self-Care- Are You a Self-Care Cliché?

 Find out if you fall into any of these self-care cliché categories!

 Let’s get into it!

-Personally, I love a good pizza BUT this does not mean I eat pizza everyday as a means of self-care!
+We love a good pizza BUT this does not mean we eat pizza every day as a means of self-care!
 Eating food that does not have much nutritional value is not wrong at all!
-Although this is true, if you find yourself excusing your bad eating habits because you had a long day or because you're feeling very stressed, you need to employ some new habits into your life!
+Although this is true, if you find yourself excusing your bad eating habits because you had a long day or because you’re feeling very stressed, you need to employ some new habits in your life!

 The proper self-care version of eating junk food would be allocating time to cook yourself healthy and delicious meals.

 Does your self-care involve spending money on things you don’t need or can’t afford?
 If so, you are a self-care cliché!
 Do not use self-care to mask your bad spending habits.